The “Ride of the Ruperts” (RotR) is the most prestigious of motorcycle rides taking place in Sussex each September and open to everyone who rides.

 Our aim is to raise money for worthy causes whilst having fun and keeping overheads to an absolute minimum.
 We do this through a network of kind volunteers and partners/sponsors.

 It’s no secret that the RotR’s origins lay in the Distinguished Gentleman’s Ride.
-A small regular group of chaps loved taking part so much that one of them decided to organise a small ride where they could dress dapper on their motorcycles and recreate the moment.
+A small group of us always loved taking part so much that one chap decided to organise a small private ride where we could dress dapper on our motorcycles and recreate the moment.
 Of course, that ride never actually happened, as the Ride of the Ruperts grew out of all intended proportions and became what it is today.
-2018 saw the inaugural event with 200 registered riders.
-A wonderful day was had by all and an incredible £5,588 was raised and donated through the West Sussex DGR in support of not only the local ride, but the Movember Foundation too.

-Meeting at The Milk Churn Café, Rudgwick, West Sussex (RH12 3DH) at 9am, the ride winds it’s way through some 70 miles of glorious Sussex countryside, villages and towns with ample opportunity for you to greet surprised and delighted onlookers with a “Tally Ho!” and a cheery wave!
+Meeting at the Milk Churn Café, Rudgwick, West Sussex (RH12 3DH), the ride winds it’s way through some of the glorious Sussex countryside, villages and towns with ample opportunity for you to greet surprised and delighted onlookers with a “Tally Ho!” and a cheery wave!
 Naturally, some rest stops have been planned into the route to assist those on older models.

 The ride finishes with a private party at The B Road Hunting Club near Uckfield, set in 800 acres of beautiful land in East Sussex, where lunch, liquid refreshment and live music is available.

 What does the future hold for the RotR?

 Well, we’re always keen to speak to potential partners and sponsors to see how we can work well together.
 It works out great for our current ones!

 We’re also always happy to talk if you feel you have what it takes to host one of our rides in another location for bikers to enjoy.
 If you think the RotR is something you might want to get involved in then please contact us.